epiforecasts/forecast.vocs/README.md

 )
 #> Running MCMC with 4 parallel chains...
 #>
-#> Chain 2 finished in 82.7 seconds.
+#> Chain 3 finished in 89.2 seconds.
-#> Chain 4 finished in 100.6 seconds.
+#> Chain 1 finished in 102.9 seconds.
-#> Chain 1 finished in 102.4 seconds.
+#> Chain 4 finished in 106.6 seconds.
-#> Chain 3 finished in 145.1 seconds.
+#> Chain 2 finished in 133.0 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 107.7 seconds.
+#> Mean chain execution time: 107.9 seconds.
-#> Total execution time: 145.3 seconds.
+#> Total execution time: 133.1 seconds.
 #>
-#> Warning: 6 of 4000 (0.0%) transitions ended with a divergence.
+#> Warning: 1 of 4000 (0.0%) transitions ended with a divergence.
 #> This may indicate insufficient exploration of the posterior distribution.
 #> Possible remedies include:
 #>   * Increasing adapt_delta closer to 1 (default is 0.8)
 #>   * Reparameterizing the model (e.g. using a non-centered parameterization)
 #>   * Using informative or weakly informative prior distributions
-#> Processing csv files: /tmp/RtmplLeyRX/twostrainbp-202109091130-1-36c387.csv, /tmp/RtmplLeyRX/twostrainbp-202109091130-2-36c387.csv, /tmp/RtmplLeyRX/twostrainbp-202109091130-3-36c387.csv, /tmp/RtmplLeyRX/twostrainbp-202109091130-4-36c387.csv
-#>
-#> Checking sampler transitions treedepth.
-#> Treedepth satisfactory for all transitions.
-#>
-#> Checking sampler transitions for divergences.
-#> 6 of 4000 (0.15%) transitions ended with a divergence.
-#> These divergent transitions indicate that HMC is not fully able to explore the posterior distribution.
-#> Try increasing adapt delta closer to 1.
-#> If this doesn't remove all divergences, try to reparameterize the model.
-#>
-#> Checking E-BFMI - sampler transitions HMC potential energy.
-#> E-BFMI satisfactory.
-#>
-#> Effective sample size satisfactory.
-#>
-#> Split R-hat values satisfactory all parameters.
-#>
-#> Processing complete.

 posterior <- summarise_posterior(fit)
 posterior <- update_voc_label(posterior, "Delta")